Top Frame

 Virgilio Fortuna

-Virgilio Fortuna serves at Church of the Holy Spirit, Fall River, Massachusetts as a Eucharistic Minister.
+Virgilio Fortuna serves as Deacon at Saint Thomas, Taunton, Massachusetts, on the program team for deacons in formation, and on the Commission on Ministry in the Diocese of Massachusetts.
 He works at Brockton Hospital as a Nursing Assistant in the outpatient department, which provides free clinical care to people unable to afford a doctor.
-He is a candidate for ordination to the diaconate.
+He is Minister Provincial of Province 1.

 Gordon John Stanley